-HILLINGDON highways Cllr Jonathan Bianco, Deputy Leader and Cabinet Member for Property, Highways and Transport, said: "We already use well-established industry practices to ensure that our highways network is managed and maintained to the highest possible standards within the resources available.
+Cllr Jonathan Bianco, Deputy Leader and Cabinet Member for Property, Highways and Transport, said: "We already use well-established industry practices to ensure that our highways network is managed and maintained to the highest possible standards within the resources available.
 However our ambition is to be at the forefront of best practice, adapting and innovating while ensuring that ultimately residents receive the best value for money.

+road users."

-"We're also constantly looking to innovate, using the latest technologies to enable us to make repairs as quickly and cost-effectively as possible, with the lowest carbon footprint and with the least possible burden on road users."
-435 miles £9 million Length of roads and pavements Cost of planned the council is responsible maintenance programme 354.00 90 per cent Funding boost from Fall in centralised funding Department for Transport levels for road mainte for highway maintenance work over past decade strong nities
+"We're also constantly looking to innovate, using the latest technologies to enable us to make repairs as quickly and cost-effectively as possible, with the lowest carbon footprint and with the least possible burden on

+£9 million Cost of planned maintenance

+Funding boost from Department for Transport for highway maintenance work